ADACS-Australia/Rombus/docs/content/getting_started.md

 5.0
 10.0
 ```
 Now we have everything we need to build a first iteration of our ROM.
-This can be done with the Rombus CLI applications as
+This can be done with the Rombus CLI application as
 follows:
 ```sh
 $ rombus build sinc:model sinc_samples.csv